Generic filters

 Goods and services balances

-- manufacturing plays a critical role in exports to the EU (£181 billion in goods matches £186 billion in services) and a major role in non-EU exports (£200 billion vs £321 billion);
+• manufacturing plays a critical role in exports to the EU (£184 billion in goods almost matches £195 billion in services) and a major role in non-EU exports (£202 billion vs £324 billion);

-- role of manufacturing in UK trade is much greater than implied by its small 9% share of overall economic output (see section on economic context).
+• manufacturing is much more important to UK trade than its small, 9%, share of overall economic output implies (see section on economic context).

 Goods